edelgrace/edelgrace.me/content/blog/uber-frugal-month-january-2018-day-2.md

 type: blog
 ---

-**Today's mantra:** When you’re working towards a goal, frugality isn’t about what you’re giving up, it’s about what you’re going to gain.
+**Today's mantra:** When you're working towards a goal, frugality isn't about what you're giving up, it's about what you're going to gain.

 **Today's action:** Write your long-term goal on a piece of paper and put it in your wallet.